 Every February, people around the world celebrate Evolution Weekend in community centers, churches, synagogues, temples, and mosques.
 This weekend occurs near Darwin’s birthday, February 12, of each year.
 This weekend is an opportunity for people to reflect on the benefits of evolution science in their lives.
 An ongoing goal is to show that religion and science look at the same reality through different lenses.

-Since 2006, well over 1000 churches have signed up with the Evolution Weekend website.
-Many more churches and synagogues participate informally.
+Over 15,000 faith-based organizations have signed up with the Evolution Weekend website.
+And many more churches, temples, and non-religious community centers participate informally.

 Some churches express the message that God is present in all creation, in everything, including the process of evolution itself.

 In addition to finding a participating church for Evolution Weekend, the Clergy Letter website has sermons, lists of scientific consultants, articles, recommended readings, links to useful websites, and related news.

 Jeffrey is a scientist at the University of Colorado Denver School of Medicine.
 When not doing research in molecular biology, he enjoys talking to church groups about evolution.
 He encourages other scientists to get out into the community to teach about evolution.
 Here is an article about his contribution to Evolution Sunday: Easing the Conflict between Faith and Evolution

 Just as stars, organisms, and cultures evolve, so too do religions evolve.
 In his book, The Universe in a Single Atom, The Dalai Lama shares his enthusiasm for science.
 He also declares his commitment to change his claims about Buddhism when science offers new evidence: